 The Side plank is a great bodyweight exercise that helps you develop the strength and stability of your core.
 Your muscles are strengthened without moving your limbs.

-The most common side plank is the forearm plank, which is held in which your bodyโs weight borne on forearms, elbows, and toes.
-There are many variations of it, such as: side plank rotation and Side plank hip dip.
+The most common side plank is the forearm plank, in which your bodyโs weight is borne on forearms, elbows, and toes.
+It has many variations, such as side plank rotation and Side plank hip dip.

 - Muscles Worked During Side Plank